Why work with a Be a Loving Mirror (BALM SM ) Family Recovery Coach?

 While family recovery coaching can be therapeutic, it is not therapy.
 Coaching is distinct from traditional therapy because it is not designed to address psychological issues.
 While emotional issues may arise, the primary focus of BALM SM family recovery coaching is designed to teach families a proven method to help them increase their own sanity as well as their loved one's chance at recovery.

-What if I am an addiction counselor or member of a treatment facility?
+What if I am a substance use disorder counselor or member of a treatment facility?

 We can partner with you to make this program work for your client population.
 If you would like to learn more about the program, please contact me.